lazesergiu04/Project_DA_Java_EN_Testing/OUTSTANDING-ISSUES.md

 # Hand Over of Outstanding Issues

-As part of my handover on leaving, the following issues, reporting when you run checkstyle need fixing.
+As part of the maintainer's handover on leaving, please note that issues raised reported by checkstyle need to be fixed IN ORDER TO BUILD THE PROJECT.

 The exact rectification is IN the error message.
 Please read it.
 You will see the same error message when running ```mvnw test``` Since the output of that command represents the current state of the code - use that as your main source.

 You will not be able to build the project and run tests until these are fixed.
-Please remove this file when you're done.
+Please remove issues from this file as you fix them!

 # Splitting one variable declaration into several